 It’s ombre, hombre!
 First ombre came for our shirts, then our hair; now it’s all up in our design and we’re thrilled about it.
 Making an ombre text mask is particularly glorious because you can accomplish the whole thing without leaving your PicMonkey tab.
 What’s better than one-stop shopping?

-- Open a new blank canvas and follow the text mask steps outlined above until it’s time to pick an overlay.
+Open a new blank canvas and follow the text mask steps outlined above until it’s time to pick a graphic.
 You know the drill!

-- This time, the image you’ll open from the Overlays tab is your ombre canvas.
+This time, the image you’ll open from the Graphics tab is your ombre canvas.

 What’s ultra-plus-cool about saving your own ombre canvas is that it’s infinitely customizable.
-You can even take that glitter text image you made and create ombre glitter by opening a black-and-white ombre canvas as an overlay.
+You can even take that glitter text image you made and create ombre glitter by opening a black-and-white ombre canvas as a graphic.
 What!
 Yes!
 Give us that!

 Trends can be fun, especially when they open our eyes to fresh ways of doing things.
 We hope you’re inspired by one or all of these text mask trends to create beautiful blog headers, pins, web graphics, cards, t-shirts, and whatever else your brain can cook up.
 If you can’t be a masked superhero, masked text is a pretty good compromise.